 What is Headless Commerce?

-Headless stands for the H in MACH — a modular IT architecture that consists of microservices, APIs, cloud, and headless.
-These technology principles underpin best-in-class technology platforms.
+Headless stands for the H in MACH — a set of technology principles that underpin best-in-class technology platforms.

 Headless architecture on BigCommerce

-Headless architecture lets you achieve maximum flexibility in terms of digital store design and development.
-This is something that monolith systems often lack.
+Ecommerce platforms that support headless architecture let you achieve maximum flexibility in terms of digital store design and development.
+This is something monolith systems often lack.

 How Headless Commerce Differs From Monolithic Architecture

-By design server-side components and presentation components are tightly coupled in monolithic ecommerce platforms.
-Because of this, updating any user interface will likely require both validation and changes on the backend side.
+By design server-side and presentation components are tightly coupled in monolithic ecommerce platforms.
+Such rigidness makes it difficult to update user interfaces because the changes may:

-Since online shopping was mainly desktop-based, few merchants were bothered by this rigidness.
-However, as people now shop through multiple channels (approx. 36% of offline sales are driven digitally) and expect stellar CX, monolith architecture has become a hindrance to growth.
+Since online shopping was mainly desktop-based, few merchants were bothered by the inflexibility of monolith systems.
+However, as people now shop through multiple channels and expect stellar CX, monolith architecture has become a hindrance to growth.